There’s no point even going if you just see the Brazilian side

-That is an actual quote written by somebody talking about Iguazu Falls on a review website.
-I guess this bloke must have been blindfolded with a black bag over his head when he visited what is without a doubt one of the most beautiful places I’ve ever visited.
+That’s an actual quote written by somebody about Iguazu Falls on a review website (which, for the sake of all things legal and what not, shall remain nameless).
+I guess this bloke must have been either blindfolded or just really, really ignorant when he visited what is without a doubt one of the most beautiful places I’ve ever seen.

-Obviously having not been to both sides, I’m not the best person to advise on which is better, but in my honest opinion I don’t think it really matters.
-From wherever you stand, from whichever angle you look, I guarantee you will be at a loss for words.
+Obviously having not been to both sides, I’m not the best person to advise on which is better but I honestly don’t think it really matters.
+From wherever you stand, from whichever angle you look on it, I guarantee you will be at a loss for words.

 From what I’ve read and have been told, the Brazilian side is a lot more accessible for those who don’t particularly want to do a lot of walking.

-The shuttle bus takes about 10 minutes to reach the centre of the Brazilian side of the park where everybody will shuffle off together and follow the very well signposted path through the forest to see the Falls in all their glory.
+The shuttle bus takes about 10 minutes to reach the centre of the Brazilian side of the park where everybody shuffles off together and follows the very well signposted path through the forest to see the Falls in all their glory.

 There are a whole bunch of strategically placed viewpoints along the trail for you to get the best pictures, but these get very crowded very quickly so you may want to hang around at the start for a bit to give everyone else a headstart.

 All in all, you could probably walk the Brazilian trail in under 20 minutes; it’s really not very long at all.
 But I promise you that 20 minutes just doesn’t do this place justice!
-As soon as you get your first glimpse of the waterfalls, you’ll want to spend the whole day there just watching and listening.
+As soon as you get your first glimpse of Iguazu Falls in all their glory, you won’t ever want to leave.